OpenIntegrationEngine/governance/governance.md

 ### 4.1 Contributors

 Contributors are individuals who have made sustained and meaningful contributions to the project, including code, documentation, issue triage, community engagement, or design.

-Recognition is granted by the Maintainers and recorded publicly.
+The list of contributors is recorded publicly in the `governance` repository in [`contributors.md`](contributors.md) .

 Contributors may:
 - Participate in discussions and working groups.
 - Vote in certain community-wide decisions, such as electing Steering Committee members.
 - Nominate themselves or others for governance roles.

+Selection and Removal:
+- New Contributors can be nominated by the Steering Committee, Maintainers, or other Contributors
+- New Contributors may self-select by submitting a PR to the [`contributors.md`](contributors.md) document in the `governance` repo
+- A Contributor may be removed for inactivity, misconduct, or loss of trust by a two-thirds Maintainer vote
+- A Contributor may be removed for inactivity, misconduct, or loss of trust by a simple majority Steering Committee vote

 ### 4.2 Maintainers

 Maintainers are responsible for the health and direction of the codebase and community.
 They are expected to:
-- Review and merge contributions.
+- Review and merge contributions
-- Set release schedules and coordinate with stakeholders.
+- Set release schedules and coordinate with stakeholders
-- Enforce the Code of Conduct.
+- Enforce the Code of Conduct
-- Participate in regular Maintainer meetings.
+- Participate in regular Maintainer meetings

+The list of contributors is recorded publicly in the `governance` repository in [`maintainers.md`](maintainers.md) .

 Selection and Removal:
-- New Maintainers are nominated by existing Maintainers and must be approved by consensus.
+- New Maintainers are nominated by existing Maintainers and must be approved by consensus
-- A Maintainer may be removed for inactivity, misconduct, or loss of trust by a two-thirds Maintainer vote.
+- A Maintainer may be removed for inactivity, misconduct, or loss of trust by a two-thirds Maintainer vote
+- A Maintainer may be removed for inactivity, misconduct, or loss of trust by a simple majority Steering Committee vote

 ### 4.3 Steering Committee

 The Steering Committee oversees project governance, handles escalated decisions, and maintains legal and organizational alignment.

+The list of steering committee members is recorded publicly in the `governance` repository in [`steering_committee.md`](steering_committee.md) .

 Responsibilities:
-- Approve new Maintainers.
+- Approve new Maintainers
-- Mediate disputes between contributors or Maintainers.
+- Mediate disputes between contributors or Maintainers
-- Oversee budgets, donations, and financial transparency.
+- Oversee budgets, donations, and financial transparency
-- Ensure alignment with mission and long-term strategy.
+- Ensure alignment with mission and long-term strategy

 Composition and Terms:
 - Composed of 5–9 individuals including Maintainers and active Contributors.
-- Members serve 1-year renewable terms.
+- Members serve 1-year renewable terms
+- Contributors, Maintainers, and Steering Committee members may nominate Steering Committee candidates
-- Elections are held annually via Contributor vote.
+- Elections are held annually via a public Contributor vote

 ## 5. Decision-Making